be-lev/ampm-backend/README.md

-# Server setting for an am-pm store demo store
+# Server setting for an am-pm demo store
 by lev berger